subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 8**: Add a setter method to the `Person` class to update the name properties (`firstName` and `lastName`).
 Update the name using the setter and log the updated full name.
 -   **Task 9**: Define a class `Account` with private fields for balance and a method to deposit and withdraw money.
 Ensure that the balance can only be updated through these methods.
 -   **Task 10**: Create an instance of the `Account` class and test the deposit and withdraw methods, logging the balance after each operation.

+### Day 15: Closures

+-   **Task 1**: Write a function that returns another function, where the inner function accesses a variable from the outer function's scope.
+Call the inner function and log the result.
+-   **Task 2**: Create a closure that maintains a private counter.
+Implement functions to increment and get the current value of the counter.
+-   **Task 3**: Write a function that generates unique IDs.
+Use a closure to keep track of the last generated ID and increment it with each call.
+-   **Task 4**: Create a closure that captures a user's name and returns a function that greets the user by name.
+-   **Task 5**: Write a loop that creates an array of functions.
+Each function should log its index when called.
+Use a closure to ensure each function logs the correct index.
+-   **Task 6**: Use closures to create a simple module for managing a collection of items.
+Implement methods to add, remove, and list items.
+-   **Task 7**: Write a function that memoizes the results of another function.
+Use a closure to store the results of previous computations.
+-   **Task 8**: Create a memoized version of a function that calculates the factorial of a number.

 ## Resources